 “Yes,” he said, completing her thought with a hint of what seemed like shame.

 She couldn’t tell if he was annoyed, or just simply indifferent to her intrusion.
-He appeared much more haggard and melancholy than he would have expected from such a star.
+But one thing was certain: he appeared way more haggard and melancholy than he would have expected from such a star.

 An image from twenty years ago.

 He had been out of the public spotlight for years.
 No social media presence.
 Even his fan club had ceased to exist.
 So, in her mind, the Randy Rogers of her childhood was a timeless monument cast in stone.

 Despite his crow’s feet and hint of grey in his hair, if she squinted, he looked exactly the same as he had 20 years before.

 This wasn’t her first one-on-one encounter with Randy Rogers.
 At her second concert, she approached him for an autograph, but he promptly brushed her off.
 And she felt the same nervous feeling she had when she approached him all those years ago.

 “Is it really you?” she asked, still not fully believing her own eyes.

 “More like a ghost,” the former heartthrob began, not looking up from his drink.
 “Or perhaps a shell of me.”